Sahar Dolatshahi

 Sahar Dolatshahi (سحر دولتشاهی; born in October 8, 1979) is an Iranian actress.
 She is best known for her roles in Ice Age (2015), Istanbul Junction (2018), The Frog (2020–2021), I Want to Live (2021), and Viper of Tehran (2024).
 She has received various accolades, including two Crystal Simorghs and an Iran's Film Critics and Writers Association Award.

 Early life

 Sahar Dolatshahi was born on October 8, 1979, in Tehran.
 From a young age, she held lifeguard and coaching certifications and often accompanied her mother to various competitions.
 She initially pursued studies in chemical engineering but later withdrew from the program.
-She is a graduate of Soore University with a degree in dramatic literature and holds a bachelor’s degree in French translation from Azad University.
+She is a graduate of Soureh International University with a degree in dramatic literature and holds a bachelor's degree in French translation from Azad University.